solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 ### Generated Knowledge

 Many times when you want to construct a prompt, you want to do so using your own company's data.
-You want part of the prompt to be from the company and the other part should be the actual prompt you're interested in.
+You want part of the prompt to be from the company and the other part should be the actual prompt you are interested in.

 ### Least to most